-As seen in the data below, from 2020 -2022, the Professional and Technical Services sector has seen a 12.68% increase in the employment.
+From 2020 -2022, the Professional and Technical Services sector has seen a 12.68% increase in the employment.
 The occupations within this industry are among the highest average weekly wages within the region (\$1,505 per week).

 It is evident that these occupations cut across industry sectors with shortages having a ripple effect among many area employers in different fields.
-Multiple degree programs exist in professional and technical services particularly in computer/IT concentrations, including bachelor's degree programs in Computer Science and Information Technology.
-Associates Degrees and certificate programs include Computer Networking, Computer Technology, Computer Science, Web/Mobile Developer and Computer Network Technician.
+Multiple degree programs exist in professional and technical services particularly in computer/IT concentrations including bachelor's degree programs in Computer Science and Information Technology.
+Associates degrees and certificate programs include Computer Networking, Computer Technology, Computer Science, Web/Mobile Developer and Computer Network Technician.

 The industry also aligns with regional priorities such as STEM initiatives occurring among education and workforce development partners.
-Professional and Technical Services offers a range of high-level services and with few exceptions employers within this sector engage in activities that require high levels of expertise, advanced training and degree attainment.
-Moreover, wages in this industry have increased 8.67% over the same period, representing the fourth highest average weekly wage in the southeastern region.
+Professional and Technical Services offers a range of high level services and with few exceptions employers within this sector engage in activities that require high levels of expertise, advanced training and degree attainment.
+As well, wages in this industry have increased 8.67% over the same period representing the fourth highest average weekly wage in the southeastern region

+(\$1,505).
 The industry also has the third highest number of establishments in the region (3,748).
 In addition, many of the occupations within this sector, particularly in computer/IT occupations cut across multiple industry clusters.
 In most of these cases, the jobs are high demand (4 and 5 Demand STARS) rating and show strong projected growth.
 Examples include Computer Systems Analysts (16.4% projected long term growth) and Computer User Support Specialist (11.1% projected long term growth).
-It is also significant to note that attracting interest within this sector is a regional economic development priority supported by both the workforce development and education sectors.
+It is also significant to note that attracting industry within this sector is a regional economic development priority supported by both the workforce development and education sectors.

 We experience an ongoing struggle within this industry to develop a talent pipeline and retain skilled workers.
 As noted above, labor supply gaps are evident in multiple targeted occupations within this industry.
 Part of this results from the rapid changes in technology that result in shifting and new skill sets necessary for workers to perform their jobs.
-However, it also evident that previously cited demographic data around educational attainment within the region reveals a challenge in identifying job seekers who require the skills to the highest demand positions.
+However, it also evident that previously cited demographic data around educational attainment within the region reveals a challenge to identify job seekers who require the requisite skills to the highest demand positions.
 This also poses a challenge for training and degree programs in the area to change based on industry skill set requirements.
-We are slowly, but surely, finding a decrease of -1.02% in current and future employment projections in this industry as seen on the applicable chart below.

-Current and past level industry trends affecting workforce need
+Current and past level industry trends affecting workforce needs

 A number of additional industry concerns (transportation, regulation, energy costs) are not easily addressed by our partnership.
-Transportation is a significant issue that has resulted in the decline of the labor pool for employers due to job seekers being unable to access employment and training throughout the southeast region.
-As a result, employers have shown a willingness to work with partners to identify creative solutions to address transportation issues.
-Additionally, the expansion of the commuter rail in the southeast region offers the opportunity to increase access to education, training and employment opportunities.
+Transportation is clearly a significant issue resulting in the labor pool for employers diminished due to job seekers unable to access employment and training throughout the southeast region.
+As a result, employers have shown a willingness to work with partners to identify creative solutions to transportation issues.
+As well, potential expansion of commuter rail in the southeast offers a potential opportunity for increase access to education, training and employment opportunities.
 Investing in the training and development of entry-level employees, particularly with small businesses, can be challenging due to limited resources, time issues, and lack of knowledge regarding assistance available through workforce development, education and economic development entities.
-Those results included greater collaboration among employers, Vocational a.
-Learn & develop

-High Schools and Workforce Boards to establish baseline training needs aforementioned in this section.
+Those results included greater collaboration among employers, Vocational High Schools and Workforce Boards to establish baseline training needs aforementioned in this section.